We are currently experiencing technical difficulties with our telephone system.

 George Osborne announces latest austerity measures

-6th June 2015 Published by Evolution Money
+6th June 2015 Published by Christopher Scott

 george-osborne-250x156Chancellor George Osborne has laid out the government’s latest austerity plans which will raise £4.5 billion and include the sell off the government’s remaining £1.5 billion share of Royal Mail.
 A further £3 billion will be saved through cuts to all government department budgets except the NHS, schools and aid.